cackle-rs/cackle/CONFIG.md

 profile = "cackle-release"
 ```

-You can also override with the `--profile` flag, which takes precidence over the config file.
+You can also override with the `--profile` flag, which takes precedence over the config file.

 Cackle supports analysing references even when inlining occurs, so it can work to some extent even
 with optimisations enabled, however it's more likely that you'll run into false attribution bugs,